 Thank you for visiting!
 By the way… any links on this page that lead to products on Amazon and other stores/partners are affiliate links.
 Aquarium Store Depot earns a commission if you make a purchase.

 Planted aquariums are a great way to add life and color to your home.
-They can give a sense of tranquility in an otherwise busy space, and they also provide a utopia for fish giving them the most ideal environment.
+They can give a sense of tranquility in an otherwise busy space, and they also provide a utopia for freshwater fish giving them the most ideal environment.
 But maintaining one can be tricky – there is the lighting, fertilizing schedule, water conditions, etc. The complexity of a planted tank may want you to pull your hair out!
 That said, if you want to maintain your own plant tank with care and attention (and without having to run back inside every five minutes), I’m here to provide some secrets that will help you do so successfully.

 I’m here to provide you an Aquascaper’s approach.
 This will not be a newbie guide that will suggest to you a rookie setup.
 I’m here to provide you long-lasting future proof concepts and suggestions.
 I want you to build a show stopping aquascape that will blow away your guests and give you the zen that you are seeking.
 That is best achieved with quality advice and quality setup.
 Let’s get started with this guide!